makostadima/r-novice-intermediate-cambridge-june2015/03-data-structures-part2.md

 Data frames are similar to matrices, except each column can be a different atomic type.
 Underneath the hood, data frames are really lists, where each element is an atomic vector, with the added restriction that they're all the same length.
-As you will see, if we pull out one column of a data frame, we will have a vector.

-Data frames can be created manually with the `data.frame` function:
+Data frames can be created manually using the function `data.frame`:

 ~~~{.r}